 Mary is an easy-going gal.
-She loves her career as early childhood educator, but she recently became a mom and has opted to switch to a work-at-home career.
+She loves her career as an early childhood educator, but she recently became a mom and had opted to switch to a work-at-home career.

 With her entrepreneurial spirit and creativity, she launched her first business: Mary’s Baby Books & Gifts.

 Example scenario, Jane: